40 Signs of Poor Health No One Over 40 Should Ignore

 Though snoring may seem harmless (or simply annoying), the American Academy of Sleep Medicine (AASM) says it could be a sign of something more serious.
 According to the AASM, heavy snoring may be associated with obstructive sleep apnea—a severe sleep disorder—and a risk factor for heart disease, stroke, diabetes, and many other health problems that become even more prevalent after your 40th birthday.

 Sleep apnea involves the repeated collapse of the upper airway during sleep.
 It puts an enormous strain on the heart by repeatedly causing oxygen levels to drop and blood pressure to surge as one sleeps.
+So it's definitely something you want to address.

 Frequent Cold Sores